Commercial truck on open Oklahoma highway at sunset

 These questions reflect the most common decision points in high-stakes injury and civil-rights case review.

-How quickly should I call after a driver fatigue and hos violations case?
+How quickly should I call after a trucking accident?

 What if the trucking company denies fault?